TJWphd/react-portfolio/README.md

 ## Acknowledgements

-Starter code from class repo (Week 20 Mini-Project): https://git.bootcampcontent.com/University-of-California---Berkeley/UCB-VIRT-FSF-PT-07-2024-U-LOLC/-/tree/main/20-React/01-Activities/28-Stu_Mini-Project/Develop
+Starter code from class repo (Week 22 Activity 22): >>>>>

-Thanks to John Young, Zac Warner and Mariah Wear at edX/UC Berkeley Full-Stack Bootcamp for help in addition to instruction.
+Thanks to John Young, Zac Warner, and Chris Baird at edX/UC Berkeley Full-Stack Bootcamp for help in addition to instruction.

 ## Contact